netsys-edinburgh/CoreKube/docs/Evaluation.md

 <th>GUI</th>
 <td>

 Upon SSH-ing, you will be greeted with a web URL to the CoreKube Kubernetes dashboard, which provides a graphical overview of the CoreKube deployment.
-Navigate to the URL in your web browser.
+Navigate to that URL in your web browser.
 You will be prompted to log in, which you can bypass and use the admin account by pressing on the "Skip" button.

 Once logged into the CoreKube Kubernetes dashboard, scroll down to the "Pods" section to see the list of running pods.